-- 1. Informs UKHSA and Wolverhampton CCG, NHSE/I - Liaises with Microbiologists/DIPC. - 3.
+- 1. Inform UKHSA and BCICB if applicable. - 2.
+Liaises with Microbiologists/DIPC. - 3.
 Formulates a case definition. - 4.
-Convenes the Outbreak Committee; confirms membership, venue and time. - 5.
+Convenes the Outbreak Committee; confirm membership, venue and time. - 5.
 Cancels planned IPN activities as required. - 6.
 Co-ordinates IPT response to the outbreak. - 7.
-Attends the Outbreak Committee Meetings to provide the following. - Initial Outbreak Committee Meeting: assessment, actions to date and brief rationale for these, recommendations for further action if appropriate.
+Attends the Outbreak Committee Meetings to provide the following: - Initial Outbreak Committee Meeting: assessment, actions to date and brief rationale for these, recommendations for further action if appropriate.
 Undertake any required actions. - Subsequent Outbreak Committee Meetings: update on the progress of the outbreak, revised/further action required, difficulties/barriers to implementation of actions.
 Undertake any required actions. - 8.
-Facilitates administrative support for Outbreak Meetings.
+Facilitates administrative support for Outbreak Meetings. - 9.
+Discusses additional financial resources required to manage the outbreak and communicated from the Matron/Head of Hotel Services with the Director

-- 9. Discusses additional financial resources required to manage the outbreak and communicated from the Matron/Head of Hotel Services with the Director of Finance for approval.
-Communicates results of the discussion and actions required to relevant Matron/Manager. - 10.
-Communicates details of the outbreak progress to external bodies as required (e.g. UKHSA/CCG/NHSE/I). - 11.
+- of Finance for approval.
+Communicate results of the discussion and actions required to relevant Matron/Manager. - 10.
+Communicates details of the outbreak progress to external bodies as required (e.g. UKHSA, BCICB, NHSE if applicable). - 11.
 Provides support and direction for IPNs. - 12.
 Reviews the outbreak daily with the Microbiologists/DIPC and Executive Director Lead. - 13.
 Contributes to outbreak reports. - 14.
 Disseminates information so that lessons are learned from outbreaks. - 15.
 Co-ordinates outbreak de-briefing meetings as appropriate. - 16.
 Ensures that recommendations arising from outbreaks are acted on